-According to the butchers at Bringhurst Fine Meats and Catering in New Jersey, a pink color in meat can also be caused by fat content, added ingredients, pigments, and pH levels .
+According to the butchers at Bringhurst Fine Meats and Catering in New Jersey, the pink color in meat can also be caused by fat content, added ingredients, pigments, and pH levels .

-So if you happen to prefer your pork chops well-done, having a pork chop that's a little pink does not mean it's medium or medium-rare.
+So if you happen to prefer your pork tenderloin well-done, having a little pink on it does not mean it's medium or medium-rare.
 Many other things could also cause the pink color.

 What Could Make Pink Pork Chops Unsafe To Eat?

 The news that medium or medium-rare pork chops are safe to eat is excellent news for some of us.

 This doesn't mean that we can forget all our previous ideas about pork.

 As with any meat, treating pork chops wrong could still cause severe illness or food poisoning.

 So how should we treat our pork, and how can we know if it’s unsafe for consumption?

 First, even though medium or even medium-rare pork is okay, rare pork is not.

 Barely cooking pork, leaving it more than a little pink on the inside, can still be dangerous since it does not kill all the harmful bacteria and parasites found in pork.